Bakewell campsites

 Tranquil caravan and camping site on the banks of a river in the Peak District.
 Ten minutes to Thor's Cave!

-Pitches: 10 x Electric Hardstanding Pitches (No Awnings), 2 x Electric Hardstanding Pitches With Grass
+Pitches: 15 x Electric Hardstanding Pitches, 30 x Fully Serviced Hardstanding Pitches

 Popular searches for Derbyshire & Peak District campsites